xiaoxi-s/transformer/README.md

 An if Gremio the whether in any nothing any you to of hold head, take got may bed, and it.
 ```

-Similar repeated characters are generated at later models:
+Similar repeated characters are generated at later models (the example is from model 51):

 ```
 raisinsraisinsraisinsAdvocateAdvocateraisinsraisinsraisinsraisinsraisins raisins raisins displease raisinsraisins ladyshipraisins Advocatebounds AdvocateAdvocate hypocrite raisins Advocateeaten MarianaMarianaMarianaMarianaraisins ladyshipMariana ladyshipladyshipladyship ladyship gleekMarianaMarianaMarianaraisins MarianaMarianaMarianaMarianaMarianaMarianaMarianaMarianasyllables ladyship ladyshipimpawn MarianaMariana.. raisins ladyship Mariana Mariana ladyshipladyshipladyshipladyshipMarianaMarianaMariana MarianaMarianaMarianaMarianaMarianaMariana ladyship,--ladyship,--,--MarianaMarianaMarianaMarianaMarianaMarianaMarianaMarianaMariana,--MarianaMarianaMarianaMarianaMariana ladyship,--ladyship,--MarianaMariana.,--How,--believe Gremio,--no,--no,--can,--would,-- good,--good,--,--,--what,--pray,--sir,--fellow,-- sir,-- sir,--sir,--sir,--sir,--sir